wea-f/ByePassHub/encryptedversion.md

 **🔼 Back to [top](#shortcuts--table-of-contents)** 🔼

 ### Credits
-I've got these links from multiple sources.
-Especially, and 90% from the pr*xy lists google docs above as well as public discord servers.
+I've got these lnks from multiple sources.
+Especially, and 90% from the liberator lists google docs above as well as public discord servers.